deepsense-ai/seahorse/docs/operations/write_dataframe.md

 includeOperationsMenu: true
 ---

-Write DataFrame saves a DataFrame to specified data storage type.
+Write DataFrame saves a DataFrame to a specified data storage.

-Supports writing files (CSV, JSON or PARQUET) to the local file system, Amazon S3 and HDFS.
+It supports writing files (CSV, JSON or PARQUET) to the local file system, Amazon S3 and HDFS.
 The output will be a Hadoop-compatible partitioned file.
 It is possible to customize the file format (e.g. the values separator in CSV format) by setting appropriate parameters.